dunyuliu/MTMOD_tools/README.md

 ## 1. Preparing suggested operating environments.
 Anaconda (on Linux) is a good cross-platoform computing environment for the majority of tools used in MTMOD.
 Docker is needed for earthquake dynamic rupture software SeisSol.

-Disk usage: Anaconda may need a minimum of 6GB (20 GB suggested). the Anaconda environment 'mtmod' may need 2GB.
+Disk usage: Anaconda may need a minimum of 6GB (13 GB on Dunyu's Ubuntu Windows subsystem). the Anaconda environment 'mtmod' may need 2GB.
 The MTMOD_tools folder may need 200 MB.

 ## 2. To install Anaconda on Linux (or Ubuntu subsystem on Windows),
 ```